captnswing/graphite_fabric/README.rst

 Local machine
 -------------

-On your local machine, you need python2 >= 2.6 and python-fabric_
+On your local machine, you need mercurial, python2 >= 2.6 and python-fabric_

 ::